awsdocs/elb-network-load-balancers-user-guide/doc_source/target-group-register-targets.md

 **Considerations**
 + Network Load Balancers do not have associated security groups\.
 Therefore, the security groups for your targets must use IP addresses to allow traffic\.
-+ You cannot use the security groups for the clients as a source in the security groups for the targets\.
++ You can't use the security groups for the clients as a source in the security groups for the targets\.
 Therefore, the security groups for your targets must use the IP addresses of the clients to allow traffic\.

 **Recommended rules with client IP preservation enabled**
 The following are the recommended rules for the security groups for your targets with client IP preservation enabled\.